Patchethium/Anthe/README.md

     .expect("error while running tauri application");
 ```

-create a directory `dist` at the project root or build the project once and it'll disappear.
+create a directory `dist` at the project root or build the project once, restart the editor and it'll disappear.

 ## License